Peoria Construction Accident Lawyers

 Most construction workers understand the inherent danger of their jobs, but that doesn’t make the injuries they suffer in accidents any less serious or less worthy of workers' compensation.
 While the damages suffered in construction accidents are frequently catastrophic, the benefits provided by workers' compensation insurance can provide victims with the opportunity to recover to the best of their abilities.

-As such, the Peoria construction worker injury lawyers at the Breyer Law Offices, P.C. believe every worker should understand the trials they may face in seeking compensation.
+As such, the Peoria construction worker injury lawyers at The Husband & Wife Law Team believe every worker should understand the trials they may face in seeking compensation.
 Through dedicated legal representation, the opposition by insurance companies can be overcome.

 The benefits received will pay for medical bills, disability, time away from work while healing, rehabilitation, and any training needed should the injuries suffered prevent the worker from being able to perform his or her previous duties.
 However, all injuries that occur while off the clock or in the course of actions that are not part of one’s duties are not covered by workers' compensation insurance.